Mrakheen/Safe-Navigator-Web-Browser/README.md

 ###     * SSL/TLS certificate validation: An SSL/TLS certificate is a digital object that allows systems to verify the identity & subsequently establish an encrypted network connection to another system using the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocol.
 Certificates are used within a cryptographic system known as a public key infrastructure (PKI).
 PKI provides a way for one party to establish the identity of another party using certificates if they both trust a third-party - known as a certificate authority.
 SSL/TLS certificates thus act as digital identity cards to secure network communications, establish the identity of websites over the Internet as well as resources on private networks.
 ###
 ###     * SSL/TLS encryption of data received and send by the Web Browser.
-###     * Default Web Browser set to DuckDuckGo - search the web without being tracked.
+###     * Default Web Browser Search Engine set to DuckDuckGo - search the web without being tracked.
 ###     * Browser History is never stored on local disk and clears after every session.
 ###     * Passwords and other user information are never remembered and saved on local disk.
 ### ------------------------------------------------------------------------------------------